-Wenger Out Sign Appears In Wrestlemania 33 Crowd
+‘Wenger Out’ Sign Appears In ‘WrestleMania 33’ Crowd

-Wrestlemania 33 unfolded in Orlando on Sunday night, and, as per usual, the actions outside of the ring in the crowd were just as interesting as those inside of it.
+WrestleMania 33 unfolded in Orlando on Sunday night, and, as per usual, the actions outside of the ring in the crowd were just as interesting as those inside of it.
 The most interesting aspect of the Wrestlemania crowd was the signs that were being held up by those in attendance.

 But while most of these signs focused on the wrestlers taking part in the sporting extravaganza, there was one particular sign that caught the attention of soccer fans because of just how conspicuous it was amidst the huge array of WWE banners.
 That’s because it read, “Wenger Out,” and was directed towards the current Arsenal manager Arsene Wenger, who is under huge pressure to leave his position.
-You can check out an image of the “Wenger Out” sign at Wrestlemania 33 below.
+You can check out an image of the “Wenger Out” sign at WrestleMania 33 below.

 A 'Wenger out' sign at #Wrestlemania – Credit to Arsene, in his worst Arsenal season he's become a global phenomenon pic.twitter.com/wpre01mNgg